-Refer to Cooling Charging Charts, Fig. 24 through Fig. 29.
+Refer to Cooling Charging Charts, Fig. 22 through Fig. 27.
 For applications with line lengths greater than 125 ft (38 m), contact Bryant representative.
-Make sure that all condenser fans are operating, and on units with the HGBP (hot pass bypass) option make sure that the HGBP solenoid valve is deactivated (see procedure below), before adjusting charge to the charging charts.
 Vary refrigerant until the conditions of the chart are met.
 Note that the charging charts are different from the type normally used.
 The charts are based on charging the units to the correct subcooling for the various operating conditions.
 Accurate pressure gage and temperature sensing device are required.
 Connect the pressure gage to the service port on the liquid line service valve.
 Mount the temperature sensing device on the liquid line close to the liquid line service valve, and insulate it so that outdoor ambient temperature does not affect the reading.
 Indoor airflow must be within the unit's normal operating range.
 Operate the unit for a minimum of 15 minutes.
 Ensure that pressure and temperature readings have stabilized.
 Plot the liquid pressure and temperature on chart and add or reduce the charge to meet the curve.
 Adjust the charge to conform with the charging chart, using the liquid pressure and temperature to read the chart.